How to Calculate TOEFL Score? Understand TOEFL iBT Score

 0–30 (1 Point for each correct response)

 Writing: The writing section has two tasks, where you have to write essay responses based on the reading and listening tasks.
 You have to support your opinion in the writing section.
-In this section, TOEFL scores are rated from 0 to 5 are converted to a scale of 0 to 30.
+In this section, scores of TOEFLare rated from 0 to 5 are converted to a scale of 0 to 30.

 TOEFL Score Level